 - Can I ask something else?

-Getting on a ballot requires petitioning, or collecting a minimum number of signatures from citizens who are eligible to vote for the office in question.
-The next chance to petition for Kings County Democratic Committee (aka County Committee) is from June 5, 2018 until July 12, 2018.
-You cannot collect petition signatures before or after that window.
-You must use specific forms and collect signatures only from Democrats who are registered in the Election District you’re running in.
+Getting on a ballot requires petitioning, or collecting signatures from neighbors.
+Every County Committee seat is up for election in every even-numbered year, and the petitioning window is usually February through March.
 The minimum requirement is to collect signatures from 5% of the registered Democrats in your Election District.
-As the number of voters in each Election District varies, the number of signatures required varies by each Election District, but it's usually somewhere between 30 and 60 signatures.
+As the number of voters in each Election District varies, the number of signatures required varies, but it's usually somewhere between 30 and 60 signatures.

 Each Assembly District is composed of smaller Election Districts, typically one to three city blocks.
 To find out what your Election District number is, enter your address in PollsiteLocator.com, and save that list!
 Then you’ll know the numbers of all the overlapping legislative and judicial districts you live in.
 For the purposes of County Committee, you need to know your Assembly District (AD) and your Election District (ED).